kunthawat/gyana/assets/styles/STYLES.md

 # Gyana styling

+We have a variety of options for writing CSS styles in this project, generally speaking your choice of styling should follow this pattern:

+- **Use existing components** first (button, card, etc.) as classes.
+- **Create/Modify components** when needed (if reusable).
+- **Create page-specific stylesheets** when you require specific overwrites for a single page.
+- **Use tailwind** as a last resort for extremely specific and one-off cases.

+Prototype quickly with tailwind classes, use existing components where possible and then migrate all tailwind classes to a standalone stylesheet (avoid using `@apply`).

-This section will be extended in the future, for now I reccomend reading:
+This section will be extended in the future, for now I reccomend reading these:

 - <https://www.easeout.co/blog/2020-08-25-structuring-your-sass-projects/>
 - <https://css-tricks.com/bem-101/>

-A great file to get to grips with the BEM methadology is [navbar.scss](components/_navbar.scss)

 ## Component styling